Page: Front Cover

 UCR Magazine is published by the Office of Strategic Communications, University of California, Riverside, and it is distributed free to the University community.

-In accordance with applicable federal laws and University policy, the University of California does not discriminate in any of its policies, procedures or practices on the basis of race, color, national origin, sex, sexual orientation, age or handicap.
+In accordance with applicable federal laws and University policy, the University of California does not discriminate in any of its policies, procedures or practices on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy, physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services.
 Inquiries regarding the University’s equal opportunity policies may be directed to the Affirmative Action Office, (951) 827-5604.

 32 | Alumni Connection

 40 | By the Numbers–Tallying up the 2017 Highlander Day of Service

 41 | C Scape–Jimmy Torres, UCR Telefund caller

 Watch videos, read online extras, and more at magazine.ucr.edu

 A family legacy in pomegranates–John Chater’s research at UCR

 UCR Athletics–Celebrating the 2017 UCR Hall of Fame Awardees

 "America, I Sing You Back"–Allison Hedge Coke, distinguished professor of creative writing, performs her poem